CruseoGithub/dashboard_glass_ui/README.md

-# dashboard_glass_ui
+# Dashboard with transparent ui
- Simple dashboard with transparent ui
+ Simple mockup dashboard with transparent ui (HTML & CSS only)